theowenyoung/archive-actionsflow/docs/contributing.md

 # Docs Contributions

-> I appreciate that you want to contribute to the docs, I have to say that I'm not a native English speaker, so maybe there are some grammar errors on the docs, I really appreciate it if you can improve this document.
+> I appreciate that you want to contribute to the docs, I have to say that I'm not a native English speaker, maybe there are some sentences that don’t make sense.
+I really appreciate it if you can improve this document.

 When working on the Actionsflow documentation, you can choose between two major styles of working: